 (*) Visitors from the EU, UK and US don’t need a visa at the time of writing this article.
 Please double-check for the latest information at the relevant institutions.

-The Conch Bar Caves are the largest above ground cave structure in the Turks and Caicos – Bahamas archipelago.
+The Conch Bar Caves are the largest above ground cave structure in the Turks and Caicos – Bahamas archipelago and one of the largest dry cave systems in the Caribbean.
 While in the Turks & Caicos islands, you can learn about the cave formations and the various creatures that live within the Conch Bar Caves.
 A guide is usually on hand to take you on a tour of this limestone cave system, which was in the past mined for bat guano.
 Many who go say a visit here is worthwhile for the knowledge gained on the history and geology of the caves.
 Walking through the cave can be slippery in some places, so you’ll need to wear sturdy shoes.
 Part of the tour includes using flashlights to see your way and switching them off in pitch black portions to get a fuller experience!

 If you’ve never taken a leisurely horseback ride down the beach on a tropical island, you should sign up for a horseback riding tour while in the Turks & Caicos.
 It’s a great way to explore and relax at the same time as you follow the trail to the beach, and even ride your horse into the ocean.
 This all happens after a safety briefing back at the stables, and a quick lesson just in case you’re new to horseback riding or need a refresher.
 Some horseback riding tours like those available through Provo Ponies head to Long Bay Beach in Provo which makes for an awesome horseback riding/beach day combo!